 Citations issued to Research Foundation employees by Campus Police, Parking Control, or any law enforcement agency for any infraction of the law will be the responsibility of the employee whether the citation is for on campus or off campus traffic violations, even when an employee is on official Research Foundation business.
-At his/her sole discretion, the Research Foundation Associate Director of Human Resources may waive the employee responsibility for a business-related citation.
+At his/her sole discretion, the Research Foundation Chief Operating Officer may waive the employee responsibility for a business-related citation.